-This hour-long webcast brings together a panel of leading in-house lawyers who discuss clients and the gender gap in law—and builds on a groundbreaking research project with 77 GCs and senior lawyers at companies with a median income of $8 billion, The 2020 Equity Project study.
+This hour-long webcast brings together a panel of leading in-house lawyers to discuss clients and the gender gap in law—and builds on a groundbreaking research project with 77 GCs and senior lawyers at companies with a median income of $8 billion, The 2020 Equity Project study.
 The study found that while the vast majority of in-house lawyers expect and want to promote diversity at the firms they hire, many also lack insight into key questions such as how origination credit is awarded.

-Panelists share perspective on how in-house lawyers can impact firm diversity, the results of the research and Burford’s award-winning initiative to promote women in law, The Equity Project.
+Panelists will share perspective on how in-house lawyers can impact firm diversity, the results of the research and Burford’s award-winning initiative to promote women in law, The Equity Project.

 Celia Perez, Division Counsel – Global Plumbing Group, Fortune Brands Home & Security, Inc.